William C. Norris (general): Korean War

+Air defense assignments

+Following his return from Korea, Norris attended All-Weather Interceptor School and in March 1952 was assigned to the 54th Fighter-Interceptor Squadron at Ellsworth Air Force Base, South Dakota, where he served as operations officer.
+The squadron was part of Air Defense Command and tasked with defending Strategic Air Command bomber and missile assets at Ellsworth from Soviet long-range aviation.

-From 1952 through 1959, he was assigned to the 54th Fighter-Interceptor Squadron, Ellsworth Air Force Base, South Dakota, during which time he served as its operations officer for three years.
-In January 1959, he was transferred to the 449th Fighter-Interceptor Squadron at Ladd Air Force Base, Alaska, where he later became chief of the Fighter-Operations Branch of the 11th Air Division.
+In January 1959, he transferred to the 449th Fighter-Interceptor Squadron at Ladd Air Force Base, Alaska, flying air defense missions in the northern approaches to North America.
+He later became chief of the Fighter-Operations Branch of the 11th Air Division.
+Ladd Air Force Base closed in January 1961 and was transferred to the United States Army as Fort Wainwright.

+In September 1960, Norris was briefly assigned to the 3750th Air Base Group at Sheppard Air Force Base, Texas.
 He entered the Air Command and Staff College at Maxwell Air Force Base, Alabama, in September 1961 and graduated in June 1962.

-He then was assigned to the Directorate of Operations, Air Defense Command, at Ent Air Force Base, Colorado.
-In June 1965, he was transferred to Tyndall Air Force Base, Florida, and served first as chief of the Standardization and Evaluation Division, 4756th Air Defense Wing, and later as commander of the Air Defense Command Fighter-Interceptor Weapons School.
+Following graduation, he was assigned to the staff of Headquarters Air Defense Command at Ent Air Force Base, Colorado, serving in various operations staff positions.

+In June 1965, he was transferred to Tyndall Air Force Base, Florida, serving first as chief of the Standardization and Evaluation Division, 4756th Air Defense Wing, and later as commander of the 4757th Air Defense Squadron.